FastVPSEestiOu/flood_shield/README.md

 ./shield
 ```

-By default we will ban any IP which exceed 20 requests per second with same METHOD and URI.
+By default we will ban any IP which exceed 20 requests per second with same HOST, METHOD and URI.
 If you want to change it, please fix in code and recompile.
 We sniff only 80 port by default.

 Thanks:
 - Picohttpparser team for a perfect and fast [parser](https://github.com/h2o/picohttpparser)